Azathothas/Stars/README.md

 - [google/re2](https://github.com/google/re2) – RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [hasherezade/pe-sieve](https://github.com/hasherezade/pe-sieve) – Scans a given process.
 Recognizes and dumps a variety of potentially malicious implants (replaced/injected PEs, shellcodes, hooks, in-memory patches).
 - [hluk/CopyQ](https://github.com/hluk/CopyQ) – Clipboard manager with advanced features
+- [husarnet/husarnet](https://github.com/husarnet/husarnet) – Husarnet is a Peer-to-Peer VPN to connect your laptops, servers and microcontrollers over the Internet with zero configuration.
 - [ip7z/7zip](https://github.com/ip7z/7zip) – 7-Zip
 - [johang/btfs](https://github.com/johang/btfs) – A bittorrent filesystem based on FUSE.
 - [jstkdng/ueberzugpp](https://github.com/jstkdng/ueberzugpp) – Drop in replacement for ueberzug written in C++